abbieives35/EVO-Low-Sales-No-Sales/README.md

 # Overview
-This Python project analyzes customer sales data to identify purchasing patterns, predict future orders, and flag potential sales opportunities.
-It processes an Excel file containing sales transactions and provides insights on customer-item relationships, typical order cycles, and late reorders.
+This Python code takes raw transaction data and finds average order patterns for customer-item relationships.
+The output is an Excel file that shows the average order cycle for each customer-item and customer-CFBU relationship, their next expected order date and whether they are significantly out of their order cycle or not.
 # Features
 - **Data Cleaning & Preparation**
   - Strips whitespace from column names and values.